 This is why a social media marketing calendar is such a powerful tool.
 You can run posts for different channels at different times.
 With some tools, you can post directly to your social media channels automatically.

 Schedule posts and plan out your social media presence with your calendar.
-Get started with building your own calendar with our social media calendar template.
+Get started with our social media calendar template here.